NOAA-EDAB/buoydata/README.md

 The goal of ndbcbuoy is to easily download and process buoy data hosted by National Data Buoy Center.
-Note: the [rnoaa](https://github.com/ropensci/rnoaa) package has functions to get buoy data also.
+Note: the [rnoaa](https://github.com/ropensci/rnoaa) package also has functions to get buoy data.
 The difference is that only one years worth of data can be downloaded at any time from a single buoy.

 `ndbcbuoy` downloads multiple years and stitches all years data together